Accommodation Bill - Definition

-Accommodation Bill is signed by a third party called an accommodation endorser.
+An Accommodation Bill is signed by a third party called an accommodation endorser.
 This bill enables the second party to obtain a loan or credit for a specific purpose.
-An accommodation bill is endorsed by a reputable third party who stands as the guarantor for the second person to secure credit or a loan.
+The third party stands as the guarantor for the second person to secure credit or a loan.

 Example of Accommodation Bill